aws/mynah-ui/docs/DATAMODEL.md

 ### `promptTopBarButton` (default: `null`)

 This is a button displayed at the end of the prompt top bar.
-Clicking on the button will call onPromptTopBarActionClick().
+Clicking on the button will call onPromptTopBarButtonClick().
 Button only appears when `promptTopBarTitle` is not empty.

 ```typescript
 const mynahUI = new MynahUI({